grisaitis/grisait.is-copy/_drafts/2019-01-21-review-of-markdown-editors.md

 My rating: **3.5 / 5**

 Prose.io is a pretty good editor.
 It's a clean, minimalist app, which summarizes its best and worst aspects.
 The site is a breeze to use, with no clutter, but in practice prose.io feels incomplete and feature poor.
-It's  markdown on github.com but with a nicer editor and more syncing options.
-(Actually, it might use the exact same editor, [atom](atom.io).)
+It's basically like editing markdown on github.com, but with a nicer editor and more syncing options.
+(Actually, the editor might be the same... the [atom](atom.io) editor, open sourced by GitHub.)

+A few more details:
  The good:
 - Clean interface